sgumerrabbani/SOFE3980U-Lab4/README.md

       log(\hat{y}^{(i)}_m) & \text{if $y^{(i)}=m$}\\
     \end{cases}}`$

-A confusion matrix is constructed as shown in the following figure.
+A confusion matrix is constructed, as shown in the following figure.

 ![](images/confusion_matrix2.jpg)